cessda/cessda.fair.metadata-uses-cessda-pids/README.md

 1. Check prerequisites and install any required software.
 2. Clone the repository to your local workspace.
 3. Build the application using `mvn clean verify`.
-4. Run the application using the following command: `mvn -Dexec.mainClass=cessda.fairtests.MetadataUsesCessdaElsstKeywords -Dexec.args="<CDC URL>" org.codehaus.mojo:exec-maven-plugin:3.1.0:java`.
+4. Run the application using the following command: `mvn -Dexec.mainClass=cessda.fairtests.MetadataUsesCessdaPids -Dexec.args="<CDC URL>" org.codehaus.mojo:exec-maven-plugin:3.1.0:java`.

 ## Project Structure